icons8/lunacy-docs/docs/layers.md

 ![Alignment and distribution buttons](public/objects-alignbtns.png)

-They become active only when you select two or more layers anywhere on the canvas, or when you select a single layer on an artboard.
-In the latter case, Lunacy will align the layer relative to the bounds of the artboard.
+They become active only when you select two or more layers anywhere on the canvas, or when you select a single layer on a frame.
+In the latter case, Lunacy will align the layer relative to the bounds of the frame.

 The table below provides a description of the controls.